Tron: Ares: Cast

-Additionally, Nine Inch Nails members Trent Reznor and Atticus Ross make cameo appearances as two F-35 pilots.
+Nine Inch Nails members Trent Reznor and Atticus Ross make cameo appearances as two F-35 pilots.
 Shannon Leto, brother of Jared Leto and co-founder of Thirty Seconds to Mars, makes a brief appearance as a pizza parlor patron who witnesses the climax.
-Garrett Hedlund and Olivia Wilde appear in their Tron: Legacy (2010) roles as Sam Flynn and Quorra through archival photos, while archive audio of David Warner as the original Master Control Program from Tron (1982) is used.
+Garrett Hedlund and Olivia Wilde appear in their Tron: Legacy (2010) roles as Sam Flynn and Quorra through archival photos, and archive audio of David Warner as the original Master Control Program from Tron (1982) is used.
 Reporters Robin Roberts, Kara Swisher, Curt Sandoval, Jaclyn Lee, Trevor Ault, and Zohreen Shah appear as themselves, as does computer scientist Fei-Fei Li.